ERICCYS/CZ2002-SCRAME-Application/UML_class_diagram_editing_instructions.md

 - `CourseComponent` (Interface) (This is a new stuff need to be added)
   - (This is an interface for the purpose of conveniently store the marks for each course component)
   - (Two Classes will implement this Interface)
+ ##### 'Note' from Kev: renamed attributes, starts with lowercase, of Course to be more consistent.

 - СourseRegistration (Entity)
   - Changes